ahmeedHassan1/mongo_project/README.md

 ### Part 1 - MongoDB CRUD + Array Logic

-- ✅ **Create Collections**: Insert documents into collectionA and collectionB
+- ✅ **Create Collections**: Insert documents into students and courses
 - ✅ **Delete Documents**: Remove documents by ID from any collection
 - ✅ **Update with Score Array**: Add Score array to documents
 - ✅ **Conditional Array Logic**: